When you come to university you'll have to juggle paying the bills with course costs.

 Check the 'Student Finance Breakdown' letter from Student Finance England and make sure you're getting everything you're entitled to.

 As a student, you can get a 30% discount on weekly and monthly Travelcards and bus passes by buying a special Student Oyster Photocard for £20.
 Remember that as a member of the National Union of Students (NUS), you'll get discounts in shops, bars and clubs.
+It may be worth getting a Totum Card, which is designed specifically for students, where you can get online discounts when buying goods.

 And don't rush out and buy all of the course books and equipment on your list straight away.
 Wait until your course gets going and you know which ones are really essential.